g-etorri/articles/jncie-self-study/l2vpn-services-evpn-and-evpnl3/18-vpls-configuration.md

     2 172.60.0.3                                 56  64 15ms477us
     sent=3 received=3 packet-loss=0% min-rtt=6ms309us avg-rtt=16ms597us max-rtt=28ms6us
 ```
-Everything looks good!!!
+Everything looks great!

-Now, the Customer 5 is calling me...
+But wait, Customer 5 is calling me...

-He wants to connect his Site 1, that haves VPWS into VPLS!
-Ok man, let's do it.
+They want to connect Site 1 (which is currently on a VPWS) directly into their VPLS!
+No problem, let's make it happen.

-At R7, let's add another VLAN to this connection, and create a new pseudowire into L2CKT:
+On R7, we'll add another VLAN unit to the PE-CE interface and map it to a new L2CKT pseudowire:
 ```
 set interfaces ge-0/0/7 unit 500 description S1-VPLS
 set interfaces ge-0/0/7 unit 500 encapsulation vlan-ccc